michaelfester/docs/docs/guides/other/forms.md

 ![](/docs/guides/other/forms/Screenshot%202019-07-11%20at%2011.25.42.png)

 Some components are editable by default.
-In other words, anyone who can access your app can edit them, even if you haven’t enabled editing.
+In other words, anyone who can access your app can edit them, even if you haven't enabled editing.
 For example, components like; `Choice`, `Image Picker`, `Notes`, `Number Field` and `Phone Field` are all editable components.

 If you want to allow your users to edit _entire_ list items, then you can enable `Allow editing`.
 To do this, navigate to the details screen of a list item and click `Allow editing`.
 Now you can allow your users to edit all or some of the data which appears in your app.